nfasano/nfasano/README.md

 #### 2) Content-based movie recommendation system [[Github Repo](https://github.com/nfasano/movie_recsys)]
-- **Project description:** Built an end-to-end movie recommendation system, starting with webscraping a set of 150,000+ film scripts and ending with a recommendation app for providing content-based recommendations.
+- **Project description:** Built an end-to-end movie recommendation system, starting with data collection and ending with model deployment.
+The recommender takes in one movie selected from the database and some filtering options (e.g. minimum IMDb rating) and returns a list of 5 movies with similar content as the input movie.
 - **Project outcomes:**
-    - Curated a dataset of 150,000+ film scripts through webscraping.
-Cleaned and synthesized this dataset with relevant metadata collected from publically available datasets (IMDb.com, MovieLens.com, and TMDB.org).
+    - Webscraped a dataset of 150,000+ film scripts from several websites.
+Combined this dataset with relevant metadata collected from publically available datasets (IMDb.com, MovieLens.com, and TMDB.org).
-    - Pre-processed the dataset using NLP techniques (e.g. removed stop words, applied lemmatization) and then creates a bag-of-words representation of the entire corpus.
+    - Processed the dataset using NLP techniques, including stop word removal and lemmatization, and then created a bag-of-words representation for the corpus.
-    - Used Latent Dirichlet Allocation to build a topic model, number of topics was chosen based on the calculated perplexity on a held-out test set of movie scripts.
+    - Built a topic model using Latent Dirichlet Allocation (LDA).
+The number of topics was chosen by evaluating the perplexity on a held-out test set of movie scripts.
-    - Designed a ranking system by first ordering movies based on topic similarity (cosine-similarity metric) to an input movie and then applying post-processing filters to remove movies below a certain IMDb rating.
+    - Movie recommendations are ranked according to the cosine-similarity between the movie's latent topics.
-    - Built an app with gradio to provide the top 5 movie recommendations based on a selected movie from the database.
-I Deployed the app to Hugging Face's spaces ([try it here!](https://nmfasano5-content-based-movie-recommendation-system.hf.space)).
+    - To serve the recommendations, I built a web app using gradio and deployed it to Hugging Face's spaces.
+The app returns the recommendations along with IMDb metadata (genre, IMDb rating, and link to IMDb title page for that movie). ([try it here!](https://nmfasano5-content-based-movie-recommendation-system.hf.space)).

 - **Future work:**
     - Extend the movie recommendation system to provide collaborative-based recommendations alongside content-based recommendations.
 See 'recsys_collab_based' folder in this repository for some examples where I used the MovieLens rating matrix to build and test several models, including a heuristic model (pearson correlation metric), Naive Bayes, and matrix factorization.